eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/elliptic-curve-cryptography.md

 The goal of this exercise is device a method for Alice to create a **secret key 🔑** known only to her.
 This key will be crucial for her to prove her identity and ensure the message's authenticity to Bob.

 Mathematics, as always, comes to the rescue.
-Through ingenious use of **Elliptic Curves**, let's explore how Alice can generate the secret key.
+Through ingenious use of **Elliptic Curves**, let's explore how Alice can generate the **secret key 🔑**.

 # Elliptic curves